omarvlcst/bootcamp2024_iacu/cuda/README.md

 |  No running processes found                                                           |
 +---------------------------------------------------------------------------------------+
 ```
 which returns us the CUDA Version already installed in the kernel of Google Colab.
-As in the case shown here, to know the CUDA version we look at the first line of text in the right, which for this case says the version installed (July, 2024) is 12.2.
+As in the case shown here, to know our current CUDA version we look at the first line of text in the right, which for this case says the version installed here (as of July 2024) is 12.2.
 Keep this in mind for later.

-8. We need to ensure that we already have in our notebooks the CUDA nvcc compiler.
+8. We need to ensure that we already have the CUDA nvcc compiler enabled for our notebooks run in the GPU.
 Run in a new code cell:
 ```
 !nvcc --version
 ```
 and we should be able to see the version of the Nvida nvcc compiler already installed.
-If we cannot see this, or if we want to update the nvcc compiler to the current version of CUDA we already have installed, then we must follow the next steps to install manually the compiler in our kernel:
+If we cannot see this, or if we want to update the nvcc compiler to a different version of CUDA we are willing to install, then we must follow the next steps to install manually CUDA and its compiler in our Google Colab kernel:

 9. Run each one of the following lines of code in a separate cell, one by one, waiting each to be executed succesfully cell by cell:
 ```